ActualCassandra/SecuringMultiVendorCloudsPart2/README.md

  - Content Management

 ## Following along in the demo / labs
 Access to an Azure tenant is required to follow along, as is access to a GCP and AWS Tenant.
-Not all of these will be free, although the costs will be minimal.
+Not all of these will be free, although the costs should be minimal.

 ### Labs
 We recommend going through the labs from Part 1 first, as they explain how to setup the various required tenants: